Explained: Ownership in Rust

 So going back to the previous example:

-L4 — Function Exit (}
+L4 — Function Exit (}):

 - The

-function is about to exit. - The stack frame for
+mainfunction is about to exit. - The stack frame for

-variable goes out of scope. - The heap-allocated array is deallocated when the
+mainis cleared, and theyvariable goes out of scope. - The heap-allocated array is deallocated when the

-owner goes out of scope.
+Boxowner goes out of scope.

 Consider another example where ownership moves around different functions:

-L1 — Function Entry (fn main() {
+L1 — Function Entry (fn main() {):

 - The

-function is called. - The stack frame for
+mainfunction is called. - The stack frame for

-is created.
+mainis created.

-L2 — String Creation (let first = String::from("Ferris");
+L2 — String Creation (let first = String::from("Ferris");):

 - A

-. - The variable
+Stringnamedfirstis created with the value"Ferris". - The variable

-is allocated on the stack, and the actual string data is stored on the heap. first
+firstis allocated on the stack, and the actual string data is stored on the heap. firststores a pointer to the heap data.

-L3 — Function Call (let full = add_suffix(first);
+L3 — Function Call (let full = add_suffix(first);):

 - The

-as an argument. - Ownership of the
+add_suffixfunction is called withfirstas an argument. - Ownership of the

-string is moved to theadd_suffix
+firststring is moved to theadd_suffixfunction andfirstbecomes invalid.

-L4 — Function Entry (fn add_suffix(mut name: String) -> String {
+L4 — Function Entry (fn add_suffix(mut name: String) -> String {):

 - The

-. - The stack frame for
+add_suffixfunction is called withnameinitialized to"Ferris". - The stack frame for

-is now the new owner of the heap data.
+add_suffixis created, and thenamevariable is allocated on the stack. nameis now the new owner of the heap data.

-L5 — Modify String (name.push_str(" Jr.");
+L5 — Modify String (name.push_str(" Jr.");):

 - The

-to it.
+push_strmethod is called onname, appending" Jr."to it.
 This does three things.
 First, it creates a new larger allocation.
 Second, it writes “Ferris Jr.” into the new allocation.
-Third, it frees the original heap memory.first
+Third, it frees the original heap memory.firstnow points to deallocated memory (denoted by ⦻). - The

-variable now contains the value"Ferris Jr."
+namevariable now contains the value"Ferris Jr.".

-L6 — Return Modified String (name
+L6 — Return Modified String (name):

 - The modified

-function. - Ownership of the string is moved back to the caller (
+namestring is returned from theadd_suffixfunction. - Ownership of the string is moved back to the caller (

-function). - The stack frame for
+mainfunction). - The stack frame for

-is cleared.
+add_suffixis cleared.

-L7 — Continue in main
+L7 — Continue in main Function:

 - After returning from

-, control is back in themain
+add_suffix, control is back in themainfunction. - The variable

-now owns the string"Ferris Jr."
+fullnow owns the string"Ferris Jr.".

-L8 — Print the Result (println!("{full}");
+L8 — Print the Result (println!("{full}");):

 - The

-L9 — Function Exit (}
+L9 — Function Exit (}):

 - The

-function exits. - The stack frame for
+mainfunction exits. - The stack frame for

-variable goes out of scope. - The heap-allocated memory for the
+mainis cleared, and thefullvariable goes out of scope. - The heap-allocated memory for the

 Notice how in the above example the heap data is not tied to just one stack frame, instead it attaches itself to different stack frames based on which variable owns it.